Aleksandar Pavlović (basketball): Post-playing career

 In December 2018, Pavlović was named a board member of Partizan Belgrade under presidency of Ostoja Mijailović.

 Personal life

 He is married to Dunja, with whom he has three children—Luka, Minja and Andrej.
+He is also the brother-in-law of Nikola Vučević.
+In 2016, Vučević married his longtime girlfriend, Nikoletta, the sister of Pavlovic.
+Sasha is the uncle of their three sons.